ManageIQ/manageiq-documentation/scripting_actions/_topics/initiating_automate_from_an_event1.md

 ### Initiating Automate from an Event

-You can also use a {{ site.data.product.title }} Policy Event to initiate automation.
+You can also use a {{ site.data.product.title_short }} Policy Event to initiate automation.
 You can either use the provided Raise Automation Event action or create a custom automation action.
 The first case will start in the `/System/Process` class, but then go to the Event that initiated the